klaviyo/klaviyo-react-native-sdk/README.md

 ### iOS Setup

-To get started with iOS setup, you need to run the following command in your ios directory:
+To get started with iOS setup, you need to run the following command in the `ios` directory of your React Native project:

 ```sh
 pod install